lorenamilian/weather-now2/README.md

 # weather-now2

-get user input of city
+get user input of city X

 get weather imput
    if error let hte user know there was an error and try agin

    if there is no weather availble err try aging